 What is Random Forest?

 Random forest is a technique used in modeling predictions and behavior analysis and is built on decision trees.
-It contains many decision trees that represent a distinct instance of the classification of data input into the random forest.
-The random forest technique takes consideration of the instances individually, taking the one with the majority of votes as the selected prediction.
+It contains many decision trees representing a distinct instance of the classification of data input into the random forest.
+The random forest technique considers the instances individually, taking the one with the majority of votes as the selected prediction.

 - Random forest is a combination of decision trees that can be modeled for prediction and behavior analysis.